Retracted article on dopaminergic neurotoxicity of MDMA: Reactions

 In a review of the year's events published in the December issue of Science, Editor-in-Chief Donald Kennedy wrote, "It was also a vintage year for scientific fluffs.
 We shared in one: Some vials containing the recreational drug Ecstasy got switched with vials containing methamphetamine, and we wound up publishing a paper we wish we hadn't".

 Journalists such as Larry Smith and Carla Spartos have stated that the inaccurate study may have influenced drug policy being made at the time, such as the RAVE act of April 2003.

 In an interview in The Scientist, British scientists Colin Blakemore and Leslie Iversen described how they expressed concerns about the article with editors at Science.
 "It's an outrageous scandal," Iversen told The Scientist.
 "It's another example of a certain breed of scientist who appear to do research on illegal drugs mainly to show what the governments want them to show.
 They extract large amounts of grant money from the government to do this sort of biased work."

+A study of the 50 largest American newspapers with available online archives found that 26 (52%) covered the original article's publication, while 20 (40%) covered its retraction.
+Of the newspapers that covered the article's publication, only 14 (54%) covered its retraction, suggesting large numbers of newspaper readers who had been exposed to the misinformation were never made aware that the study had been in error.